MEF-GIT/MEF-LSO-Sonata-SDK/README.md

 ## High-level release notes

-The theme of this release is **Serviceability**: it delivers full coverage of Business Requirements, API and API Developer Guides for Address, Site Retrieval, and Product Offering Qualification Management.
+The theme of this release is **Pre-ordering**: it delivers full coverage of Business Requirements, API and API Developer Guides for Address, Site Retrieval, and Product Offering Qualification Management.